pubg/api-documentation-content/rst/making-requests.rst

 Use this filter to specify which players to search for.
 You can search for up to 10 players at a time by separating their player names (in-game names) with commas.

+.. _gamepadFilter:

 Gamepad Filter
 ...............
 **filter[gamepad]=$isGamepad**

-A filter specifying whether gamepad stats should be searched for instead of mouse/keyboard stats Stadia players have separate season stats for when they use a keyboard and mouse, and for when they use a gamepad.
-Gamepad stats can be queried for by using the gamepad filter.
+A filter specifying whether gamepad stats should be searched for instead of mouse/keyboard stats when using the `stadia` shard.
+Stadia players have separate season stats for when they use a keyboard and mouse, and for when they use a gamepad.
+Gamepad stats can be queried for by using the `console` shard, or by using the gamepad filter with the `stadia` shard.
 When querying for these stats, $isGamepad should have the value `true`.
 This filter can be omitted otherwise.
+The API will respond with keyboard/mouse stats to queries for stats using the `stadia` shard without this filter.

 Page Filter
 ...........